AadityaUoHyd/abc-resume/README.md

 # abc-resume

 A modern, responsive resume builder application that helps you create professional A4 portrait resumes with ease.
-Built with React, Spring Boot, and MongoDB.
+Built with React, Spring Boot, Razorpay payment, and MongoDB.
 This is frontend repository.

 ## 🚀 Features